Is your AC acting unusual? Chances are, it’s trying to tell you something.

 Why Is My Air Conditioner Freezing Up?

-Why Is My Air Conditioner So Loud?
+Is My Air Conditioner Supposed to Be Loud?

-A noisy air conditioner also could have a dirty condenser coil, which can prevent airflow and cause the system to work harder, resulting in increased noise.
+A noisy air conditioner also may have a dirty condenser coil, which can prevent airflow and cause the system to work harder, resulting in increased noise.
 Similarly, a broken or old compressor can also produce loud noises from the air conditioner.

 Why Is My Air Conditioner Not Blowing Cold Air?